 Music and entertainment industry courses and business courses.
-Students may take up to 4 classes during the first half of the semester (1-2 classes per 4 week block) and then intern full-time the second half of the semester for roughly 40 hours a week.
+Students will take 4 classes during the first half of the semester (2 classes per 4 week block) and then intern full-time the second half of the semester for roughly 40 hours a week.

 Courses are subject to change from semester to semester, but the following courses are typically offered:

 - MKT 3210: Essentials of Marketing (3 credits)

 - FIN 3210: Essentials of Finance (3 credits)